 The Grand Jury is tasked with evaluating which projects are most inspiring.
-The 8-minute summary presentations are evaluated against the following criteria:
+The 8-minute summary presentations of the design are evaluated against the following:

-- Level of inspiration - Attractiveness to the team-defined target market - Financial feasibility - Responsiveness of design to community, occupant, and climatic factors - Architectural design aesthetics and functionality - Constructability - Innovation - Presentation quality within 8-minute time limit.
+- Level of inspiration - Appeal to the target market, community, and occupants - Architectural design aesthetics and functionality - Responsiveness of design to building science factors - Financial feasibility - Constructability - Innovation - Presentation quality within specified time limit.